Hi, I'm Heidi. I'm so glad you're here.

 My goal is to help you feel calm, confident, and supported.

 My approach is greatly influenced by person-centered therapy and attachment theories.
 Our work together will be collaborative as we create a treatment plan and build a toolbox that includes strategies like cognitive-behavioral techniques, mindfulness skills, interpersonal therapeutic approaches, and parent-child or play therapies when appropriate.

-My dedication to children and families was born long before my graduate-level training.
+My passion for supporting mothers, children, and families was born long before my

-In my practice, I provide a wide range of services to support young families:
+I provide a wide range of services specifically designed to support you:

 therapy for those struggling with pregnancy, child loss, or infertility